json-api/json-api/format/index.md

 A document's top level **MAY** also have the following members:

 * `"meta"`: non-standard meta-information about the primary data.
+* `"links"`: URLs related to the primary data.
+* `"linked"`: a list of resource objects that are linked to the primary data and/or each other ("linked resources").

 If any of these members appears in the top-level of a response, their values **MUST** comply with this specification.

 The top level of a document **MUST NOT** contain any additional members.

 ### Resource Objects <a href="#document-structure-resource-objects" id="document-structure-resource-objects" class="headerlink"></a>

 "Resource objects" appear in a JSON API document to represent primary data and linked resources.

 Here's how a post (i.e. a resource of type "posts") might appear in a document: